 She had to get Sarah out of there.
 She wasn’t going to be happy, but maybe the doctors could do something.

 Lizzie reached forward and pushed on Sarah’s shoulder.

 “Hey, we gotta get out of here.
 I need you to get up.”

 Sarah didn’t move.
 Lizzie thought about trying to nudge her friend again, but she didn’t have time for this.
 Sarah needed help, but Lizzie didn’t think she could carry her.
 Would she be able to drag her?

 So much blood.
 It was going to get all over her shirt and jeans, but she had to do it.

-She reached forward, trying to grab Sarah’s shirt top.
-She had to adjust her balance while also shifting to not step into the pool of blood.
+She reached forward, trying to grab Sarah’s shirt top, adjusting her balance while also trying not to step into the pool of blood.
 It was tricky, and she didn’t realize until she tasted her own blood that she was biting her lip.

 Sarah’s shirt was wet, but Lizzie got a good grip on it and pulled.
-Sarah slid on the floor, streaking it and allowing more of the red goo to soak into Sarah’s blouse.
+Sarah slid on the floor, streaking through the blood and allowing more of it to soak into Sarah’s blouse.
 As she moved across the tile, there was a scraping sound and Lizzie tensed at how loud it sounded in the stillness that had descended on the house since she had knocked the naked man down.

 She stopped.
-She had to as she was losing her balance pulling her friend and feared she would fall on her butt.
-Then her own jeans would be covered in red.
+She had to as she was losing her balance pulling her friend and feared she would fall on her but and then her own jeans would be covered in red.

 Who else would she get to move a dead body when she needed it?